aledeni/aledeni/README.md

 - [LinkedIn](https://www.linkedin.com/in/alessio-de-nicola-253061213/)

-Thanks for dropping by!
-Feel free to explore my projects, and don't hesitate to reach out for interesting connections and collaborations. 😎
+Thanks for dropping by and don't hesitate to reach out for interesting connections and collaborations! 😎